Ruthven Military Road

 Back to Search

-Leave Kingussie by the B970 to Ruthven, turn right to Knappach, cross under the A9, but after 300m recross it (stile and gate) to a roadside parking place with a right of way sign.
-Follow the track south-west along the line of General Wade’s Military Road across the moor past Luibleathann bothy and Phones Lodge to Etteridge.
-Since the A9 was dualled crossing it near here has become an especially risky activity and can't be recommended; however Transport Scotland has stated its commitment to installing an underpass - construction is proposed to commence in 2017.
+Leave Kingussie by the B970 to Ruthven, turn right to Knappach, pass under the A9, but after 300m recross it (stile and gate) to a roadside parking place with a right of way sign.
+Follow the track southwest along the line of General Wade’s Military Road across the moor past Luibleathann bothy and Phones Lodge to Etteridge.
+Since the A9 was dualled, crossing hte road here has become an especially risky activity and can't be recommended.
+Transport Scotland has stated its commitment to installing an underpass, but although construction was proposed to commence in 2017, as of 2020 this has not yet happened.

 OS Landranger 35 (Kingussie & Monadhliath Mountains)

-This is a part of General Wade's Road from Dunkeld to Inverness built between 1728 and 1730 - 102 miles long in total.
+This is a part of General Wade's Road from Dunkeld to Inverness built 1728-30 and totalling 102 miles in length.
 Further sections of this lengthy Military Road which are described on the Heritage Paths website are the stretch via Old Blair, that via the Slochd and the Old Edinburgh Road from Moy to Inverness

 There is an original bridge on the way and quite a few cross drains.
 Wade doesn't seem to have built culverts, so his original drainage systems were cross drains paved with flat stones.
 Sadly these don't tend to survive; as they're difficult for wheeled vehicles to use, they often get filled in.

-Ruthven Barracks was built in 1719, on a hill which was the site of the former stronghold of the Wolf of Badenoch.
-A guard house and stable were added in 1734.
-It was a major staging post of considerable strategic importance on the road to Inverness.
+Ruthven Barracks were built 1719-21, on a hill which was the site of the former stronghold of the Wolf of Badenoch.
+A guard house and stable were added in 1734; the latter could hold 28 horses for dragoons either acting as messengers on the network of military roads or as protection for the troops.
+The barracks were a major staging post of considerable strategic importance on the road to Inverness.